Juneo-io/juneogo/config/config.md

 `"q2aTwKuyzgs8pynF7UXBZCU7DejbZbZ6EUyHr3JQzYgwNPUPi"` to `"DFK"`.
 Chain aliases are added after adding primary network aliases and before any changes to the aliases via the admin API.
-This means that the first alias included for a Blockchain on a Subnet will be treated as the `"Primary Alias"` instead of the full blockchainID.
+This means that the first alias included for a Blockchain on a Supernet will be treated as the `"Primary Alias"` instead of the full blockchainID.
 The Primary Alias is used in all metrics and logs.

 #### `--chain-aliases-file-content` (string)